dhairyathedev/tiny-news-api/README.md

 # Tiny - A News API

-It is a News Fetching totally *free* API (Application programming interface) for your next projects
+It is a News Fetching totally *free* API (Application programming interface) which fetches data in JSON format and can be used for your next projects

 ## Features